Remarks on monotone Lagrangians in $\mathbf{C}^n$: Proofs of Theorems

 Let $L$ be a Lagrangian in $\CC^n$ satisfying the assumptions of the theorem.
 Then its universal cover has vanishing homology in odd degrees and hence satisfies the assumptions of Damian's theorem so by Proposition \ref{degree} there is a component $M$ of the moduli space of Maslov 2 discs with boundary on $L$ and one boundary marked point such that the evaluation map $\ev:M\rightarrow L$ has nonzero degree.

-The moduli space $\mM_{0,0}(\beta,J)$ (forgetting the marked point) consists of nonconstant, simple holomorphic discs of minimal energy and hence is a compact smooth manifold.
-By the spin assumption it is also orientable.
-The same is true for $\mM_{0,1}(\beta,J)$ so we can make sense of its fundamental class (and hence its simplicial volume).
-Since the continuous forgetful map $\mM_{0,1}(\beta,J)\rightarrow\mM_{0,0}(\beta,J)$ is a principal $S^1$-bundle (where $S^1$ acts by rotating the marked point) we see that the simplicial volume of $\mM_{0,1}(\beta,J)$ vanishes (i.e. the fundamental class can be represented by $\RR$-chains with arbitrarily small $\ell^1$-norm).
+Since the moduli space $\mM_{0,1}(\beta,J)$ is an $S^1$-bundle over the unmarked moduli space we see that the simplicial volume of $\mM_{0,1}(\beta,J)$ vanishes (i.e. the fundamental class can be represented by $\RR$-chains with arbitrarily small $\ell^1$-norm).
 Hence the simplicial volume of $M$ vanishes.

 Since $\ev:M\rightarrow L$ has nonzero degree one can pushforward an infimising sequence of $\RR$-chains representing $[M]$ to obtain a sequence of $\RR$-chains representing a fixed multiple of $[L]$ and the $\ell^1$-norm of these still tends to zero.
 Hence $L$ has vanishing simplicial volume.